crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

     - For Source, choose `Anywhere` from drop down or type: `0.0.0.0/0`
 1. Choose Add another rule if you need to add more IP addresses or different port ranges.
 1. Click: Create
-1. Export the security gorup id
+1. Export the security group id
     ```console
     export RDS_SECURITY_GROUP=replace-with-security-group-id
     ```